LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

 ## Flipped Classroom Model

 Most of the traditional instruction, or **prep work**,  will be done independently via online reading and exercises.
-For *weekly students*, prep work will be completed outside of class time.
-For *CodeCamp students*, prep work is part of the scheduled day.
+For *Part-Time students*, prep work will be completed outside of class time.
+For *Full-Time students*, prep work is part of the scheduled day.
 Group time will be spent reviewing concepts, answering questions, walking through live-coding examples, and working on small programming tasks called **studios**.